This page is currently being fundamentally revised, we ask for your understanding.

 Since ancient times the technique of a thread pulled through the anal fistula has been described, which is gradually tightened more tightly.
 The hope of severing the sphincter muscle in small steps and allowing the tissue behind the thread to heal immediately is not fulfilled in practice.
 Apart from that, the "cutting thread" is a painful procedure and should no longer be used.
 Good experiences with a thread impregnated with plant extracts (Ayurveda thread) have been reported from India.
 Details of the procedure and the composition of the thread coating were not disclosed.
 Therefore, other doctors could not gain any experience with this technique.

 The loose thread drainage, which works with a thin silicone tube, offers the possibility to heal an acute inflammation up to a definitive operation.
 A thread drainage can also be useful if you are not sure about the optimal treatment of the anal fistula due to massive swelling of the tissue.
 In difficult cases, such as chronic inflammatory bowel diseases such as Crohn's disease, thread drainage can also be a permanent solution.
 The fistula does not heal, but adhesion and abscess formation are avoided.

-In particularly difficult cases, anal fistulas form up to the vagina (ano-vaginal or recto-vaginal fistula).
-The layer between the rectum and the vagina is very delicate, so there is little "material" for closing the opening.
-Therefore, one usually needs the use of the body's own tissue, for example muscle fat tissue from the perineum or from the leg.
+In particularly difficult cases, anal fistulas form all the way to the vagina (ano-vaginal or recto-vaginal fistula).
+The layer between the rectum and the vagina is very delicate, so that there is little "material" to close the opening.
+Therefore, one usually needs to use the body's own tissue, for example muscle-fat tissue from the perineum or from the leg (gracilis flap).
 Biomaterials of animal origin are also used in this situation.
-To protect the reconstruction, it is almost always necessary to create an artificial exit so that the bowel movement does not lead to an infection of the repaired tissue.
+Almost always, the creation of an artificial outlet is necessary to protect the reconstruction so that defecation does not lead to infection of the repaired tissue.